THE 2027 REUNION - NEWS

 We are unable to organise or request visits and we are therefore unable to help with such requests.
 All requests for visits to the boat should be directed to

-The HMS Courageous Association has now been in existence since 2000 and continues to flourish.
+The HMS Courageous Association has celebrated its 25th anniversary having been in existence since 2000 and continues to flourish.
 Members meet every two years for a full reunion weekend over three days and, generally, the members attend the venue chosen for the reunion in large numbers.

 The Association was founded in 2000 as the result of a wish of a former crew member to try and meet with some of the very good friends made during his time on the boat from 1974 to 1978.
 A search for former crew members willing to meet, perhaps in a pub and have a beer rather got out of hand and instead of the 5 or 6 former crewmates, it soon became apparent that there were so many more men who wanted to meet old friends and crew mates.
 The search continued over approximately twelve months and the numbers increased.
 A reunion was arranged and, at the inaugural reunion at the Britannia Hotel, New Street in Birmingham, in 2002, 146 men shared a weekend of memories while doing their best, and but for about half a barrel, succeeding, in drinking the hotel dry.

 the time.
 Our reunions have continued and, for the last 8 years, it has been held every other year in Derby where we book an entire hotel for the weekend long function.
 Our most recent reunion, which took place over the weekend of the 7th to 10th March 2025 marked our 25th anniversary as an Association, an organisation that continues to bring friends and crewmates together.
-However, following a vote this was our final reunion at the Derby Mickleover Hotel and, as a result, the reunion organisers will be seeking an alternative venue.
+However, following a vote this was our final reunion at the Derby Mickleover Hotel and, as a result, the reunion organisers have identified and booked an alternative venue and we are pleased to announce that our 2027 reunion will take place at the Crowne Plaza Royal Victoria Hotel in Sheffield on the weekend of the 19th to 21st March 2027.
 We would like to thank the Derby Mickleover Hotel for their help and support in facilitating numerous excellent reunions at that hotel.
 We wish the management and staff good luck for the future.

 At the 2025 AGM, following the retirement of our then President, David Wixon, a new president was elected by a large majority and we are pleased to announce that Vladek Cirin has become the president of the HMS Courageous Association.
 We would like to express our sincere gratitude to David for his presidency and his unwavering support of the Association, and we wish him a peaceful retirement.

-So, The Association began and, despite economic downturns, the scattering of ex crew members around the globe, and other more pressing commitments, the reunions go on, now every other year, and our members, accompanied in many cases by their wives and partners, continue to enjoy meeting each other at our weekend long get togethers.
+So, in 2000, The Association began and, despite economic downturns, the scattering of ex crew members around the globe, and other more pressing commitments, the reunions go on, now every other year, and our members, accompanied in many cases by their wives and partners, continue to enjoy meeting each other at our weekend long get togethers.
+One reunion was delayed due to the Covid 19 pandemic and was held a year late, hence the reunions now taking place in odd numbered years.
 The last, in Derby in 2025 attracted over 100 people.

-We are now, in line with Association members' wishes, seeking a new venue for our 2027 reunion so please keep an eye open for details.
-Bookings are nortmally opened approximately 12 months in advance and it is always best to book relatively early.
-Once details are known and prices negotiated with the new venue, on the Reunions page you will find full details of room options, menu choices and the cost of all the packages available.
+We have now, in line with Association members' wishes, booked a new venue for our 2027 reunion and full details can be found in the Reunions page.
+Bookings are normally opened approximately 12 months in advance and it is always best to book relatively early.
+On the Reunions page you will find full details of room options and the cost of all the packages available.
+As soon as we are provided with menu details we will make these available and we may even start taking bookings before menu options are available to allow payment plans to be taken advantage of, seeking peoples' menu choices at a later date.
 We really hope you will be able to join us and enjoy the company of those who served in our boat.

 THE COURAGEOUS GRACE